kevin-allen/dataScienceNeuro/README.md

 There is a series of lectures that introduces the main concepts and each lecture ends with some exercises that can be completed between lectures.

-There will be a 2-3 quizzes to test how much of the course content has been learned and can be used in the context of typical problems encounter while performing data analysis.
+There will be 2-3 quizzes to test how much of the course content has been learned and can be used in the context of typical problems encounter while performing data analysis.

 ## Lecture 1